-* Iron ore imports defy analyst expectations to rise 18 pct on month
+* Iron ore imports defy analyst expectations to rise 18 pct

 * Surge reflected in rapid increase in port stockpiles

 * Import increase not reflected by underlying demand

 (Adds analyst quotes, details of data)

 BEIJING, Feb 12 China's imports of iron ore

 surged to a record 86.84 million tonnes in January, defying